zeeshankhan1981/my-notes-reborn/README.md

 ### Creating a New Note
 1. Tap the "Notes" tab
-2. Tap the "+" button in the top right
+2. Tap the "+" button in the top right (direct access)
 3. Enter your note title and content
 4. Add an image if desired
 5. Choose a folder (optional)